pharmbio/LC-MS-Pachyderm/README.md

 # LC-MS-Pachyderm

 In this page we introduce a start-to-end LC-MS-analysis workflow that you can run using [Pachyderm](https://github.com/pachyderm/pachyderm), a distributed data-processing tool built on software containers that enables scalable and reproducible pipelines.

 ## Prerequisites

 -	A running Kubernetes cluster with Pachyderm deployed as a service.
 Note that this will not work on Minikube standard settings.
 A Cloud environment is highly desirable.
--	The Pachyderm CLI tool: `pachctl` correctly configured to talk with the cluster.
+-	The Pachyderm command line tool: `pachctl` correctly configured to talk with the cluster.

 Relevant sources:

 -	[KubeNow GitHub](https://github.com/kubenow/KubeNow) A simplified way of deploying Kubernetes on cloud-agnostic infrastructures
 -	[Pachyderm Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/pachyderm) A Helm Chart for deploying Pachyderm on Kubernetes as a service
 -	[Pachyderm Docs](http://docs.pachyderm.io/en/v1.7.3/index.html) Official documentation of Pachyderm
+-	[PhenoMeNal VRE Plugin](https://github.com/phnmnl/KubeNow-plugin) PhenoMeNal VRE deployment as a plugin for KubeNow.
+This plugin includes the possibility to deploy Pachyderm as a service.

 ### Ingest the dataset from MetaboLights
+Note that for uploading the data to the `PFS`, it is advisable to interact with Pachyderm from the master node.
 For reviewing purposes, the dataset can be downloaded from MetaboLights by using a authentication token.

 1. Start by cloning this repository:
 ```bash